KernelPan1k/KpLive/README.md

 - The original source code is located here: https://github.com/ivandavidov/minimal

 I added ntfs-3g, fuse and attr to manipulate Windows partitions, files and file attributes.
-The initial purpose of this Live is to restore the backups of the Windows registry created by KpRM.
+The initial purpose of this Live is to restore the backups of the Windows registry created by KpRm.

 To change the keyboard configuration (default us), you can do (for example):